 Tip – The best way to see Iceland – rent a 4WD and go on a road trip!

-It’s really easy to drive on the roads and navigate your own way around Iceland, even in winter.
+If it’s your first time in Iceland, don’t worry, it’s really easy to drive on the roads and navigate your own way around Iceland, even in winter.
 We hired a Landrover Defender, which was perfect, as we were able to go off-road and see a lot more than most other tourists, who only had small cars.

 Have you ever wanted to see the Northern Lights?

 Though, it’s a common misconception that you will be guaranteed a sighting.
 But the Northern Lights are pretty elusive.
 We stayed in Iceland for 10 nights in total and only saw them once!
 They were really faint and barely visible to the naked eye.
 It was totally worth it though.
-Lucky I had a DSLR camera and tripod to capture a long exposure shot.
+Luckily I had a DSLR camera and tripod to capture a long exposure shot.

-We loved Iceland so much that we are thinking of visiting again, maybe in the summer next time.
+We loved Iceland so much that we are thinking of visiting again, maybe in the summer next time!

 We hope that our photos have inspired you to visit Iceland!
 If you have any questions about the destination please leave these in the comments below.

 Planning a trip soon?
 Here is a list of the websites and resources we use for booking everything from flights, to accommodation, tours, and more:

 - Skyscanner for booking the best flight deals